 After Zaha emerged as one of the most exciting young talents in the country at Crystal Palace, Sir Alex Ferguson sanctioned a deal for the winger in one of his final pieces of business for the club.

 It didn’t quite go to plan when he officially joined the club in the summer of 2013, when David Moyes succeeded Ferguson.
 He never quite took to Manchester, and only made a total of four appearances for the club.

-He was sold back to Palace for a fraction of what they bought him for two years later, and he’s since established himself as one of the best wide attackers in the Premier League, reportedly attracting interest from PSG and Arsenal.
+He was sold back to Palace for a fraction of what they bought him for two years later, and he’s since established himself as one of the best wide attackers in the Premier League, reportedly attracting interest from PSG and Borussia Dortmund.

 The proud Catalan was a teenager and peripheral figure in United’s squad as they won the Premier League and Champions League in the 2007-08 season.

 A World Cup and European Championships won with his country, he’s also won the Champions League three times, La Liga eight times and the Copa Del Rey seven times at Barcelona, which includes two trebles.

 Howard was a regular between the sticks for United in the 2003-04 season, during that awkward few years between Fabian Barthez and Edwin van der Sar.